How silage production changed in later years of the 20th century

 The farmer who owned the field with the green bages said that he chose green polythene because he thought it looked nicer and that functionally it could be any colour.

-The green matter basis of modern silage
+The green matter base of modern silage

 The green matter, these days, is a blend of special grasses and maize.
 Indeed fields of maize are now grown specially for the purpose.